gavinmcfarland/rollup-plugin-theo/README.md

 See the [list of formats](https://github.com/salesforce-ux/theo#formats) available.

-Feel free to raise an issue if something is working quite right and help is welcomed.
+Feel free to raise an issue if something is working quite right or if you have some suggestions to make it better.